-Ron Kaufman admits he's not able to be at the synagogue as much as he would like to, and feels the Bulletin is a lifeline lifelong member of Beth Tzedec.
+Ron Kauffman admits he's not able to be at the synagogue as much as he would like to, and feels the Bulletin is a lifeline member of Beth Tzedec.
 "Having grown up with my family at the shul, there are many memories, including those earlier editions of the Bulletin.
-It's an important to synagogue activities, important times.
+It's an important way of keeping the Jewish community informed."